-Join Sean Adams for an in-depth discussion in this video Column and modular grids, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Column and modular grids, part of Layout and Composition: Grids.

 - A publication such as an annual report,…brochure, or company booklet,…will typically have more varied content than a book.…Trying to fit introductions, letters from the CEO,…diagrams, texts, and all types of images…into a simple grid is challenging.…I don't suggest doing that.…The grid in this instance needs to be more flexible,…and allow for unexpected elements that may only appear once.…In the case of a magazine, or series of publications,…you need a grid structure that anticipates needs…before you know the content.…